AIT-Lablink/lablink-fmusim/docs/installation.rst

 Maven project dependency
 ========================

+The Lablink FMU simulator client's compiled Java package is available on the |MCR|_.
-Include the Lablink FMU simulator clients to your own Maven setup by including the following dependency into your *pom.xml*:
+Use it in your local Maven_ setup by including the following dependency into your *pom.xml*:

 .. code-block:: xml